Updated: February 13, 2023

 What is rental RIO if I invest in Portugal?

-If you want to invest in Porto, then you’ll find that Porto is a very good location to consider.
+If you want to invest in Portugal, then you’ll find that the Porto real estate market is a very good location to consider.
 Renting out your property during a busy season can reap yields of approximately 4-6%.
 As an affordable and safe city, with very good infrastructure, the city has become one of the prime investment locations in Portugal and, given the steady influx of tourists and students, means that you’ll be able to rent out your property for much of the year.